fission/blog.fission.io/content/posts/new-features-in-fission-for-quality-reliability.md

 ---
-title: "New in Fission: live reload, record-replay, canaries, Prometheus"
+title: "New in Fission: Live-Reload, Record-Replay, Canary Deployments, Prometheus integration"
-date: 2018-10-11T01:46:30-07:00
+date: 2018-10-16T01:46:30-07:00
-draft: false
 ---

-Today we're really excited to launch a set of new features for [Fission](http://fission.io), our popular open source Kubernetes-native serverless framework.
+Today we're really excited to launch a set of new features for [Fission](http://fission.io), our open source Kubernetes-native serverless framework.
 These features are all designed to help you improve the quality and reliability of your serverless applications on Kubernetes.

 Serverless architectures have obvious productivity advantages.
 You can get your apps up and running quickly, reducing the total lead time